lbwa/Front-End-Interview/docs/advance/adv-hybrid/adv-hybrid.md

   if (typeof callback === 'String') {
     callbackName = callback
   } else {
-    // declare a function in window when callback is a function
+    // declare a unique function in window when param callback is a function
-    // It will be called when scheme respond callbackName = `${type}${Date.now()}`
+    // It will be called when schema respond callbackName = `${type}${Date.now()}`
     window[callbackName] = callback
   }

-  scheme += `&callback=${callbackName}`
+  schema += `&callback=${callbackName}`
   // package schema url ending

   // perform request